psancassani/psancassani.github.io/_pages/about.md

 Research
 ------
+* Can Patience Account for Subnational Differences in Student Achievement?
+Regional Analysis with Facebook Interests (with [Eric A. Hanushek](http://hanushek.stanford.edu/), [Lavinia Kinne](https://sites.google.com/view/laviniakinne/startseite), and [Ludger Woessmann](https://sites.google.com/view/woessmann-e)) - [NBER Working Paper](https://www.nber.org/papers/w31690), [twitter thread](https://x.com/Woessmann/status/1703638495623778567?s=20)
+	* Abstract: Decisions to invest in human capital depend on people’s time preferences.
+We show that differences in patience are closely related to substantial subnational differences in educational achievement, leading to new perspectives on longstanding within-country disparities.
+We use social-media data – Facebook interests – to construct novel regional measures of patience within Italy and the United States.
+Patience is strongly positively associated with student achievement in both countries, accounting for two-thirds of the achievement variation across Italian regions and one-third across U.S. states.
+Results also hold for six other countries with more limited regional achievement data.

 * Topic Salience and Political Polarization: Evidence from the German “PISA-Shock” - [draft](https://psancassani.github.io/files/draft_topic_salience.pdf)
 	* Abstract: How does the salience of a topic affect the polarization in parliamentary debates about the same topic?
 Using parliamentary debates from the 16 German state parliaments, I exploit the exogenous increase in the salience of education induced by the unexpectedly low performance of German students in the PISA 2000 test—the German “PISA-shock”.
 In a difference-in-differences design, I find that the “PISA-shock” caused a 8.8% of a standard deviation increase in polarization of education debates compared to debates on other topics.
 The effect is long-lasting and fades after about 6 years.
 It is also homogenous with respect to the average performance of each German state, despite the large differences highlighted by PISA.
 I also find that the increase in polarization is accompanied by an increase in the number of proposed bills about education.
 Finally, I provide suggestive evidence on the education issues that led to an increase in polarization.